Mulligatawny soup. Savoury lentils. Chicken. Indian spices. Ginger. Garlic. And lemon. How can you go wrong?

 The great thing about mulligatawny soup is it reheats really well.
 It’s a lentil dish so there’s nothing to get overcooked really.

 You can just warm it up gently before you serve.
-If you are adding cream then do that after you warm it up.
+If you are adding cream do that after you warm it up.
 It’s bullet proof.
 Perfect for dinner parties.

 Makes a great lunch too.
 Something to bring to work.
 It’s even microwave friendly.